cknific/virgil-software/src/pages/20210109--running-1000-miles/index.md

 > You can't outrun your demons, but you can attack them.
 > <cite>&#8212; David Goggins</cite>

 Given the unfortunate circumstances of isolating lockdowns, financial hardship, and divisive politics, how could I stay motivated to achieve my lofty running goal?
-To quote the "Toughest Man Alive," [David Goggins](https://www.instagram.com/davidgoggins/), "you can't outrun your demons, but you can _attack them_."
-That phrase summarizes how I dealt with 2020; I couldn't control most of the unfavorable conditions around me, but I could ground myself by attacking my running goal.
+I found some inspiration from the "Toughest Man Alive," [David Goggins](https://www.instagram.com/davidgoggins/).
+He said, "you can't outrun your demons, but you can _attack them_."
+And that phrase summarizes how I dealt with 2020; I couldn't control most of the unfavorable conditions around me, but I could ground myself by attacking my running goal.

 ## My Running History
 I used to hate running.
 I grew up in Southwest Florida, and the humidity generally kept me inside, where I was nerding out on music.
 That all changed when I moved to Los Angeles in 2010 and was inspired to explore the city on foot.
 Living in Silver Lake, I spent considerable time in Griffith Park, the LA River, and various trails.

 Since I moved to California, I've run 3 full marathons, 10 half marathons, and a handful of 5/10k races.
-My best full marathon time is 3:43 (LA in 2020).
-That's a pace of 8:29 per mile for 26.2 miles.
-While that time doesn't qualify for the Boston Marathon, I'm proud of how much I've improved over the past 8 years.
+My best full marathon time is 3:43 (8:29 per mile), and my best half marathon time is 1:39 (7:37 per mile).
+While my marathon time doesn't qualify for the Boston Marathon, I'm proud of how much I've improved over the years.

 ![Running History](./images/miles-per-year.png)

 For those doing the math, 1,000 miles in a year isn't a crazy amount of miles.
 If you ran 2.8 miles every day of the year, you would easily achieve the same goal.
 The real challenge is getting out there and staying healthy/motivated for 52 weeks.
 The best I could do in any previous year was about 700 miles.
 And there's a reason for that; I've injured myself every year for the last 8 years by increasing my mileage too quickly.
-So, I knew I had to take a new approach if I was going to run 43% more miles than in my previous year.
+So, I knew I had to take a new approach if I was going to run 44% more miles than in my previous year.

 ## Injuries
 In the past decade, I've suffered some type of running injury nearly every year: Plantar fasciitis, knee pain, IT band pain, calf strains, back pain, and more.
 All of this was a result of pushing too hard, too fast.
 Even in my mid-twenties, my body routinely told me it was not okay with how quickly I expected it to adapt to rapid increases in mileage.